Problems in First Grade

 Problems in first grade?
 Yep, that's right!

 But, thank goodness, the really SERIOUS ones occur rarely.
-It's the not-so-big problems in first grade that happen WAY more often ...
-Because for first graders, almost everything is a BIG DEAL.
+It's the not-so-big problems in first grade that happen WAY too often!

-This is when I hope to help the students learn two very important lessons in life ...
+I view these small problems as teaching time also.
+I hope to help the students learn a couple of very important lessons about life ...

 After I had given instructions, along with examples of the art project, the students were allowed to talk quietly to their partners as they worked on the lesson.

 He hadn't noticed, so he continued.
-"MAN, that looks good!
+"MAN, that looks GOOD!
 What's that gonna be?
 Huh?
 What is that?"

-"Weesie?"
-I said.
+"Weesie?“

-I nodded.
-"Tell me what you think."
+“That’s okay,” I reassured her.
+“Tell me what you remember."

 "To tell the troof, the only one I 'MEMBER is football."